Parikh Automata on Finite and Infinite Words: Introduction

-Let us consider two examples.
-In a three-user setting in an operating system we would like to ensure that none of the users gets a lot more resources than the other two.
-A corresponding specification of bad computations can be modeled via the $\omega$-language \mbox{$\{\alpha \in \{a,b,c\}^\omega \mid \text{ there are infinitely many prefixes $w$ of $\alpha$ with $|w|_a > |w|_b + |w|_c$}\}$}, stating that one user gets more resources than the other two users combined infinitely often.
-As another example consider a classical producer-consumer setting, where a producer continuously produces a good, and a consumer consumes these goods continuously.
+stating that one user gets more resources than the other two users combined infinitely often.
+As another example, consider a classical producer-consumer setting, where a producer continuously produces a good, and a consumer consumes these goods continuously.
 We can model this setting as an infinite word and ask that at no time the consumer has consumed more than the producer has produced at this time.
-Bad computations can be modeled via the $\omega$-language $\{\alpha \in \{p,c\}^\omega \mid \text{there is a prefix $w$ of $\alpha$ with $|w|_c > |w|_p$}\}$.
+Bad computations can be modeled via the $\omega$-language

 Such specifications are not $\omega$-regular, as these require to ``count arbitrarily''.
-This motivates the study of blind-counter and Parikh automata on infinite words, which was initiated by Fernau and Stiebe~\cite{blindcounter}.
-Independently, Klaedte and Rue\ss\ proposed possible extensions of Parikh automata on infinite words.
+This motivates the study of finite automata with counting mechanisms on infinite words.
+Fernau and Stiebe initiated this study and introduced blind counter automata on infinite words~\cite{blindcounter}, extending Greibachs blind multicounter machines.
+Independently, Klaedtke and Ruess proposed possible extensions of Parikh automata to infinite words.
 This line of research was recently picked up by Guha et al.~\cite{infiniteZimmermann}.

 Guha et al.~\cite{infiniteZimmermann} introduced \emph{safety, reachability, Büchi- and co-Büchi Parikh automata}.
-These models provide natural generalization of studied automata models with Parikh conditions on infinite words.
+These models provide natural generalizations of automata models with Parikh conditions on infinite words.
 One shortcoming of safety, reachability and co-Büchi Parikh automata is that they do not generalize Büchi automata, that is, they cannot recognize all $\omega$-regular languages.
 The non-emptiness problem, which is highly relevant for model checking applications, is undecidable for safety and co-Büchi Parikh automata.
-Furthermore, none of these models has $\omega$-closure, meaning that for every model there is a Parikh-recognizable language (on finite words) $L$ such that $L^\omega$ is not recognizable by any of these models.
-They raised the question whether (appropriate variants of) Parikh automata on infinite words have the same expressive power as blind counter automata on infinite words.
+Furthermore, none of these models is closed under the $\omega$-operation, meaning that for every model there is a Parikh recognizable (finite word) language $L$ such that $L^\omega$ is not recognizable by any of these models.
+Guha et al.\ raised the question whether (appropriate variants of) Parikh automata on infinite words have the same expressiveness as blind counter automata on infinite words.